NB x GMCL x ECB- Banner-01 1200.png

 9.2.1.3.2.2.

-Deliberately incorrect or misleading/false statements will result in a fine to the club of £100.00 per player,
+Deliberately incorrect or misleading/false statements will result in a penalty as set out in the Penalties Appendix

 9.2.1.3.2.3.